Cafe By The Ruins Dua

 Café by the Ruins has always made it a point to source its materials from local farmers and growers hoping to encourage and stimulate local economies and organic agricultural practices.

-Our menu changes every four months to feature the best of what is in season in Baguio.
+The menu changes every four months to feature the best of what is in season in Baguio.
 Our suppliers for chocolate, coffee, and milk are from all over the country ranging from Davao to the Cordillera.
-The chicken, fish, meat and vegetables served by the café are bought at the Baguio market, a central depot for all the produce of northern Luzon.
+The chicken, fish, meat, and vegetables served by the café are bought at the Baguio market, a central depot for all the produce of northern Luzon.

 Ruins Inc. was incorporated by a motley bunch of artist friends who have since (8 years ago), turned over the business to the next generation.